-KKCS has provided FTA Project Management Oversight Contractor (PMOC) services in Region I since 2010.
-Currently, KKCS is overseeing Massachusetts Bay Transportation Authority (MBTA) projects to ensure compliance with FTA requirements for Full Funding Grant Agreement (FFGA), Small Starts Grant Agreement (SSGA), American Recovery and Reinvestment Act (ARRA), and Transportation Investment Generating Economic Recovery (TIGER) grant programs.
+KKCS has provided FTA Project Management Oversight Contractor (PMOC) services in Region 1 since 2010.
+Currently, KKCS is overseeing Massachusetts Bay Transportation Authority (MBTA) projects to ensure compliance with FTA requirements for Full Funding Grant Agreements (FFGAs), Small Starts Grant Agreements (SSGAs), American Recovery and Reinvestment Act (ARRA), and Transportation Investment Generating Economic Recovery (TIGER) grant programs.
 KKCS has provided PMOC services on numerous MBTA projects totaling more than $5 billion including subway, light rail, commuter rail, and bridges.
 Example projects are:

 Fitchburg Wachusett Extension, Station & Yard